 Chemicals used in commercial activities such as dry-cleaning chemicals, chemical degreasers, and gasoline are sometimes spilled or leaked into soil and groundwater.
-These chemicals, which contain volatile organic compounds, often become vapors which can travel from contaminated groundwater and soil and enter into buildings.
+These chemicals, which contain volatile organic compounds, often become vapors that can migrate from contaminated soil and groundwater into buildings.
 This process is known as vapor intrusion.

-The Sigma Group has preformed vapor intrusion evaluations and designed vapor mitigation systems at sites throughout the Midwest.
+The Sigma Group has performed vapor intrusion evaluations and designed vapor mitigation systems at sites throughout the Midwest.

 Sigma’s experience encompasses residential, commercial, retail, industrial, healthcare, and governmental facilities.

 Sigma has sampled, pilot tested, designed and installed vapor mitigation systems for new and existing facilities.
-Sigma has also taken incident command to deal with emergency releases of vapor substances that impact or threaten to impact human health, safety, welfare, and the environment.
+Sigma has lead incident command situations to address emergency releases of vapor substances that impact or threaten to impact human health, safety, welfare, and the environment.

-Sigma’s capabilities in vapor sampling activities are founded on the following attributes:
+Sigma’s capabilities in vapor sampling activities are founded on the following:

-- Building / Infrastructure – Our skills and experience in geology, hydrogeology, indoor air quality, pre-renovation / demolition hazardous materials management, building conditions assessment, and construction management.
+- Building / Infrastructure – Possess skills and experience in geology, hydrogeology, indoor air quality, pre-renovation / demolition, hazardous materials management, building conditions assessment, and construction management.